 If you do not attend a hearing, then you may be treated as having broken your bail conditions.
-You may also be told to report regularly to an office of the UK Border Agency while your appeal is pending.
+You may also be told to report regularly to an office of the Home Office while your appeal is pending.

 You may request to vary your bail conditions at any time.
 For example, if you intend to live at a new address, the tribunal must be informed before you move so that your bail conditions can be amended.

 If you do not have an appeal pending, then bail will usually be granted for one week.
-At the end of the week you will have to appear before an immigration officer at a UK Border Agency office.
+At the end of the week you will have to appear before an immigration officer at an office of the Home Office.
 At that time your tribunal bail will end and it will be for the immigration authorities to decide what further bail conditions should apply, if any.

 If it is considered that you have breached any of your bail conditions, a hearing may be listed for reasons to be given.
 If the Judge considers that the reasons given are unsatisfactory and money given as security in your bail application may be forfeited.

 If you have a surety who has offered money in the course of your application, they may be liable for that money to be forfeited to the tribunal.